-If the furniture, carpet, rugs, or decor that is exposed to the sunlight coming through your windows has faded, your windows probably aren’t don’t have the UV protection offered by modern windows with low-emissivity (low-E) glass.
+If the furniture, carpet, rugs or decor that is exposed to the sunlight coming through your windows has faded, your windows probably aren’t don’t have the UV protection offered by modern windows with low-emissivity (low-E) glass.
 Low-E glass is treated with a microscopic film that keeps UV rays and solar heat from passing through.
-This prevents your furniture, carpet, and curtains from fading, and helps to keep your home cooler.
+This prevents your furniture, carpet and curtains from fading, keeping your home cooler.

-If you live near a busy intersection, train tracks, or just have neighbors that like to get loud, you might think there’s nothing you can do about the noise.
+If you live near a busy intersection, train tracks or just have neighbors that like to get loud, you might think there’s nothing you can do about the noise.
 But there is!
 Modern double or triple-pane windows provide noticeable sound dampening sound thanks to the additional insulation.
 While it isn’t possible to block out all of the sounds coming from the outdoors, it is definitely possible to reduce the amount that comes through.

 If any of these sound familiar, it’s time to trade your old windows in for new, energy-efficient ones!
 At Window World of New Orleans, we have a wide variety of window styles to fit every home style and budget.
 Contact us today to learn more and schedule your free consultation!